Skip to content

 • Be credentialed as a member of the Erlanger Medical Staff

 Review the most current training requirements as approved by the Emergency Ultrasound Fellowship Accreditation Council.
-The 2023 Core Curriculum for an Advanced EM Ultrasonography Fellowship is provided by the American Board of Emergency Medicine.
+[Link should point to the 2026 AEMUS Program Requirements.]
+The Core Curriculum for an Advanced Emergency Medicine Ultrasonography Fellowship is provided by the American Board of Emergency Medicine.